GiacomoValliPhD/openhdemg/docs/GUI_basics.md

 # Graphical Interface

 This is the basic introduction to the *openhdemg* GUI.
 In the next few sections, we will go through the basic analysis functions embedded in the GUI.
 For the advanced stuff, take a look at the "advanced" chapter on the left side of the webpage.
-We will start with how to sort the motor units included in your analysis file, go over force and motor unit property analysis and take a look at how to save and reset your analysis.
+We will start with how to sort the motor units (MUs) included in your analysis file, go over force and MU property analysis and take a look at how to save and reset your analysis.

 ## Motor Unit Sorting
-To sort the motor units included in your analysis file in order of their recruitement, we implemented a sorting algorithm.
-The motor units are sorted based on their recruitement order in an ascending manner.
+To sort the MUs included in your analysis file in order of their recruitement, we implemented a sorting algorithm.
+The MUs are sorted based on their recruitement order in an ascending manner.
 On the left hand side in the main window of the GUI, you can find the **Sort MUs** Button.
 It is located in row three, column two.
-Once you press the button, the motor units will be sorted.
-Pay attention to view to motor units first, using the **View MUs** button next to the **Sort MUs** button (we explained this button in the "intro" chapter).
-The motor units will be sorted anyways, but without viewing them you won't see what is happening.
-Moreover, sorting the motor units is only possible when a file is loaded, so don't forget to do that.
+Once you press the button, the MUs will be sorted.
+Pay attention to view to MUs first, using the **View MUs** button next to the **Sort MUs** button (we explained this button in the "intro" chapter).
+The MUs will be sorted anyways, but without viewing them you won't see what is happening.
+Moreover, sorting the MUs is only possible when a file is loaded, so don't forget to do that.

 ## Remove Motor Units
-To remove motor units included in your analysis file, you can click the **Remove MUs** button.
+To remove MUs included in your analysis file, you can click the **Remove MUs** button.
 The button is located on the left hand side in the main window of the GUI in column one of row four.
 Once you click the **Remove MUs** button, and a file is loaded, a pop-up window will open.
-You can select the motor unit you want to delete from the analysis file or you can enter the number of several motor units in case you want to delete more than one.
+You can select the MU you want to delete from the analysis file or you can enter the number of several MUs in case you want to delete more than one.
 In example, selecting

 ```Python
 Select MU: 1
 ```
-will result in the first motor unit to be deleted.
+will result in the first MU to be deleted.
 Selecting

 ```Python
 Select MU: 1,2,5
 ```
-will result in the removal of the first, second and fifth motor unit.
-When you view the motor units using the **View MUs** button prior to motor unit removal, you can directly see what is happening.
+will result in the removal of the first, second and fifth MU.
+When you view the MUs using the **View MUs** button prior to MU removal, you can directly see what is happening.

 ## Reference Signal Editing
 The *openhdemg* GUI also allows you to edit and filter reference signals corresponding to your analysis file (however, you can also edit and filter seperate reference signals).
 By clicking the **RefSig Editing** button located in row five and column one, a new pop-up window opens.
 In the "Reference Signal Editing Window", you can low-pass filter the reference signal as well as remove any signal offset.